MatthewBel11/MatthewBel11/README.md

 	- 🔭 I’m currently working on my own website portfolio using Javascript

-	- 🌱 I’m currently learning Javascript

-	- 🤝 I’m currently looking for local apprenticeships to further my knowledge
+	- 🤝 I plan on looking for local apprenticeships to further my knowledge

 	- 👨‍💻 All of my projects will be available on my GitHub